DavidBelicza/TextRank/README.md

 ## A SIMPLE VISUAL REPRESENTATION

-The below image is a representation how works the simplest text ranking algorithm.
-This algorithm can be replaced by an another one by inject different Algorithm interface implementation.
+The image below illustrates how the simplest text ranking algorithm works.
+You can replace this algorithm by injecting a different Algorithm interface implementation.

 <img src="https://i.imgur.com/RUdDfBz.jpg" />